DaVinci Resolve Export IMAGE: PNG, JPG, TIFF (2023!)

 There might be chances that you would have lowered the timeline resolution for smooth playback.
 This is just a reminder so that before exporting the image, you have the highest quality output.

-1. Under the “Edit” page, click on your desired png image to select it.
+1. Under the “Edit” page, click on your desired PNG image to select it.

 2. Go to the “Color” page.